Bustervro/workout-tracker-supabase-project/README.md

 ## Learning Outcomes

 This project demonstrates database design, relational table structures, CRUD operations, API testing, and front-end integration with a cloud-hosted PostgreSQL database.

+## Week 5 Progress

+Created the initial React frontend prototype for the Workout Tracker App.

+Added App.jsx, App.css, and supabaseClient.js to prepare for frontend development and Supabase integration.

+The prototype displays workout information and establishes the foundation for future CRUD functionality.

+Next steps:
+- Connect React to Supabase
+- Implement API requests through Postman
+- Add workout and exercise creation functionality